A beauty guide to glow, inside out

-Vasudha Rai: Keep it soft, these days there’s are too many harsh lines in makeup – chiselled cheeks, cut crease on the eye, winged liner, sharply defined lips.
-All this is very ageing especially when you grow older.
+Keep it soft; these days, there are too many harsh lines in makeup – chiselled cheeks, cut creases on the eye, winged liner, sharply defined lips.
+All this is very ageing, especially when you grow older.
 What’s more flattering is a smudge of eyeliner, a stain on the lips, a touch of concealer, a dab of highlighter.
 These are the things that make you look naturally beautiful.

 When did you start practising yoga, and when did you think of taking it up professionally?
 Can you share some simple yogic tips to stay beautiful?